whatsnowplaying/whats-now-playing/docs/templatevariables.rst

 ^^^^^^

 Some fields that might be multi-valued (e.g., genre) will be merged into one.
-If they are not merged, the descrition will specifically say it is a list.
+If they are not merged, the description will specifically say it is a list.

 Undefined
 ^^^^^^^^^